Copywriter, Mental Health Blogger, Grief Specialist

 6. Don’t believe what your social anxiety says

 The “voice” of anxiety may seem loud or foreboding.
 Remember that it is often irrational and you do not have to believe the fear messages.
-Cognitive behavioral therapy (CBT) can be really helpful in addressing your thoughts and emotions in a healthier way.
+Cognitive behavioral therapy (CBT) can be really helpful in addressing your negative thoughts and emotions in a healthier way.
 You might also consider visualization.
 This means imagining a social scenario or plan you have before it happens.
 Imagine it going well and feeling empowered and happy.

 Managing Social Anxiety Effectively